 The underwriting commissions and offering costs to be incurred in connection with the Company's IPO will be reflected as a reduction of additional paid-incapital.
 Costs incurred by the Company that are not directly associated with the completion of the IPO consist of audit fees and administrative expenses and will be expensed as incurred.
-Subsequent to the date the Company's audited financial statements were issued, the Company and the Manager modified their understanding regarding the reimbursement of certain costs associated with the IPO.
-As modified, upon completion of the IPO, the Company will reimburse the Manager for costs directly associated with the IPO (other than the underwriting discount and the structuring fee which the Manager has agreed to pay) in an amount equal to the lesser of 1.5% of the gross proceeds from the IPO and the concurrent private placement and \$2.25 million.
+Upon completion of the IPO, the Company will reimburse the Manager (other than the underwriting discount and the structuring fee which the Manager has agreed to pay) in an amount equal to the lesser of 1.5% of the gross proceeds from the IPO and the concurrent private placement and \$2.25 million of costs directly associated with the IPO.
+These costs include, among other, the fees and disbursements of the Company's counsel, the costs of printing the prospectus for the IPO, the fees paid to apply to list the Company's common stock and all filing fees paid in connection with the IPO.
+As of June 30, 2013, the Manager has incurred \$1.0 million of costs relating to the IPO.